1927 Half Dollar Value Checker: Errors List & āSā Mint Mark Worth

 2014 - Present

-The pricing cascade continues through About Uncirculated grades, where AU-58 specimens bring $2,280 and AU-55 examples reach $1,320.
-This data pattern reflects the coin’s position as a true condition rarity, where the difference between grades can mean thousands of dollars.
+The pricing cascade continues into About Uncirculated (AU) territory.
+AU-58 specimens bring $2,280 and AU-55 examples reach $1,320.
+This pattern reflects a true condition rarity, where every grade jump translates into real dollars for collectors.

 History of the 1927 Half Dollar